tyler569/nightingale/README.md

 ## Nightingale

-An x86-64 Kernel and to-be OS written in C
+An x86-64 operating system.

 `make` builds the kernel image and an iso image at `ngos.iso`

-`./run.sh` runs that iso in qemu.
+`./run.rb` runs that iso in qemu.
 By default, it outputs the OS serial to the console.

-`./run.sh -d` runs qemu with `-s -S`, meaning it will wait for a connection from gdb.
+`./run.rb -d` runs qemu with `-s -S`, meaning it will wait for a connection from gdb.
 The provided .gdbinit file in this directory automatically configures gdb to connect to this qemu backend and load the kernel symbols when started with `gdb`.

 The run script has a few other flags of note: